byunghun3/portfolio/README.md

 I was also careful with how I handled the scroll snap with responsiveness in mind, making sure that when the window size shrank, the snap didn't hide any content.

-Because adding tests at the end had me incorporating aria-labels to some elements, it got me thinking more about using them more often for both testing, SEO, and accessibility.
+Because adding tests at the end had me incorporating aria-labels to some elements, it got me thinking more about using them more often for both testing, SEO, and accessibility purposes.
+This will be an important skill to develop for my professional career.

 This being my third React project, I reazlied how much more proficient and efficient with React and other complementary libraries I've become.
 For future projects, I hope to learn about incorporating a back end with Node.js.